T-SECTOR: Testing Solid Earth Climate connections Through mid Ocean Ridge time series

 During glacial periods, lower sea level (due to storage of seawater in glaciers on land) results in less hydrostatic pressure on the ridges, thus there is enhanced decompression melting creating thicker oceanic crust and more volcanism and hydrothermal activity.
 During interglacials, sea level is higher and we have the opposite effect.

-Is this study feasible?
-Yes!
-Pilot studies and models (see references below) show melt & carbon flux and crustal thickness can vary up to 15% and hydrothermal activity by a factor of four.
+Testing the hypotheisis requires innovative integrated time-series.
+This is now possible, but has never been accomplished previously.
+Pilot studies and models show melt & carbon flux and crustal thickness can vary up to 15% and hydrothermal activity by a factor of four (see references below).

 • First high-resolution and integrated time series of lava (crustal) volume, chemistry and hydrothermal activity, opening up an entirely new dimension of mid-ocean ridge studies